-In 2020, SGS completed the City of Sydney Oxford Street Creative and Cultural Industries Study, which included an engagement component with arts, creative and cultural sector stakeholders.
+In 2020, SGS completed the CoS Oxford Street Creative and Cultural Industries Study, which included an engagement component with arts, creative and cultural sector stakeholders.
 Stakeholders included various arts and cultural institutions, for example UNSW Arts and Design, Mardi Gras Australian Centre of Photography, National Art School, as well as a number of creative and cultural businesses.